galawaydude/data-place/100 operating-systems/Process Management.md

 ### **Shortest remaining Time First

-SRTF is the preemptive version of SJF.
-It is one of the most
+SRTF is the preemptive version of SJF. basically at every instance when you have multiple process, pick the one that has the lowest burst time.
+The scheduler always allocates the CPU to the process that has the shortest remaining time to completion.
+If a new process arrives in the ready queue with a burst time shorter than the remaining time of the currently executing process